Toward a research environment of shared learning and mutual inspiration

 The idea that practice shapes people and society may be an overlooked perspective in research, which is often pursued in solitude.
 However, practice becomes more robust within relationships and interactions.
 Relationships may seem like a small factor, but they can have a profound impact.

 This workshop itself serves as a unique relational space—a place where exclusive dialogues, insights, and practical experiences can emerge.
-We hope that through this experience, you will not only enrich your own research journey but also create something meaningful that can be passed on to future researchers.

 Kana Hasebe

 This workshop is built on the idea that research outcomes are not achieved through individual effort alone—and the same applies to the workplace.
 In a company, almost no work can be done entirely alone.
 Progress is made by collaborating with others, leveraging each person’s expertise to move forward.
+In that sense, what this course seeks to cultivate through practice is a lifelong skill—something that will be valuable wherever you go.
+We hope you will take this opportunity to learn through reflecting on and engaging with your own research practice.

 Contact Faculty